 In April 2022, the GASB issued Statement No. 99, "Omnibus 2022".
 The objectives of this Statement are to enhance comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing (1) practice issues that have been identified during implementation and application of certain GASB Statements and (2) accounting and financial reporting for financial guarantees.
 Certain provisions of Statement No. 99 are effective upon issuance, while other provisions of Statement No. 99 are effective for fiscal years beginning after June 15, 2022 or 2023.
-The City and the Combined Utility System have implemented the provisions of Statement No. 99 that are effective upon issuance in fiscal year ended June 30, 2022, and the City and the Combined utility System have implemented the provisions of GASB Statement No. 99 that are effective as of July 1, 2022, in this annual report.
-The City and the Combined Utility System are evaluating the effect of other provisions not yet effective.
+The City and the Combined Utility System have implemented the provisions of Statement No. 99 that are effective upon issuance in fiscal year ended June 30, 2022, and 2023, and the City and the Combined Utility System have implemented the provisions of GASB Statement No. 99 that are effective as of July 1, 2023, in this annual report.

-In June 2022, the GASB issued Statement No. 100, "Accounting Changes and Error Corrections - Amendment of GASB Statement No. 62".
+In June 2022, the GASB issued Statement No. 100, "Accounting Changes and Error Corrections - an Amendment of GASB Statement No. 62".
 This Statement prescribes the accounting and financial reporting for (1) each type of accounting change, and (2) error corrections.
 This Statement requires that (a) changes in accounting principles and error corrections be reported retroactively by restating prior period, (b) changes to or within the financial reporting entity be reported by adjusting beginning balances of the current period, and (c) changes in accounting estimates be reported prospectively by recognizing the change in the current period.
-The requirements of this statement are effective for financial statement for reporting period beginning after June 15, 2023.
-The City and the Combined Utility System are evaluating the impact that adoption of this Statement will have on its financial statements.
+The requirements of this Statement are effective for financial statements for reporting periods beginning after June 15, 2023.
+The City and the Combined Utility System have implemented GASB Statement No. 100 in this annual report.